sprk2012/sprk2012-cfp/nahi-ruby_code_runtime_optimizations_in_jruby/README.md

 My talk description:

 JRuby team continue improving its runtime in approximately yearly major release cycles, to make it more compatible with CRuby, to get more benefits from Java, and to run it more effectively on JVM.
-Especially for runtime efficiency, JRuby team did several optimizations in its runtime to execute Ruby code more and more faster utilizing feature of JVM.
+Especially for runtime efficiency, JRuby team did several optimizations in its runtime to execute Ruby code more quickly utilizing features of the JVM.

-This talk will provide brief summary of past runtime optimizations in JRuby first, then it will introduce the following two optimizations that are continuously developed now.
+This talk will provide brief summary of past runtime optimizations in JRuby first, then it will introduce the following two optimizations that are actively being developed now.
 - Optimization of dynamic method dispatch with help from InvokeDynamic in Java SE 7
 - Changing execution model by introducing new internal representation: IR